cirily/.github/profile/README.md

-# Welcome to Cirily.
+# Welcome to Pisce System.
-#### Cirily —— Based on Cutefish, Powered by Ubuntu, Developer from Community.
+#### Piscesys —— Based on Cutefish, Powered by Ubuntu, Developer from Community.
-#### Cirily is a new generation of Linux OS.
+#### piscesys is a new generation of Linux OS.
 It's simple, easy to use and beautiful.
 Hope you like it.
-`—— Cirily Team`
+`—— Cirily Piscesys Team`